Introduction

 By developing these habits early kids will carry them into adulthood.

-Set consistent schedules: Encourage regular practice builds discipline.
+Set consistent schedules: Encourage regular practice, which builds discipline.

 When parents support their child’s training martial arts lessons will be even more effective.